maxime-delobel/maxime-delobel.github.io/_posts/2025-07-04-HTB-TwoMillion.md

 <p>In TwoMillion, we decoded a JS invite code to access the site, exploited an API to escalate to admin, injected commands for a reverse shell, found admin credentials, and gained root.
 <h2>Introduction</h2>
 <p>In this post, I will walk you through the exploitation of the easy HTB machine called "2million".
 Overall, it was a fun experience but requires a lot of steps and is therefore a bit harder than other easy boxes on HTB.
-<h2>Step 1: Running an nmap scan on the target</h2>
+<h2>Step 1: Running an Nmap scan on the target</h2>
 <p>As always, we start with an Nmap scan on the target.
-I like to use the options -sC and -sV to run some nmap scripts and do service detection, respectively.
-This allows us to caapture a lot of information as a starting point.</p>
+I like to use the options -sC and -sV to run some Nmap scripts and do service detection, respectively.
+This allows us to capture a lot of information as a starting point.</p>
 <p>We get the following output:</p>